Updated April 2022

 Strategy #3: Take-Out Picnics

 Whistler has some beautiful parks, lakes, grassy nooks and hidden forests that make for great alfresco dining locations.
-Bring your picnic blanket, select the type of take-out food you’re after (it could be from multiple places), and enjoy a feast in the mountains.
-If you’re looking for some inspiration, read: Know Before You Go: Picnics in the Park
+Bring your picnic blanket, select the type of take-out food you’re after (it could be from multiple places), and enjoy a feast in the mountains (just make sure you dispose of everything in the bins provided).

 Strategy #4: Creative Timing

 I could tell you the time of day based on my stomach rumbles, but if you have a bit more flexibility in your schedule, consider shifting your mealtimes a bit earlier or later to avoid peak times.

 This method has a double payoff as you usually get a quieter munch, and then as other people head for their eats, you get to enjoy a less busy trail, stroll, hike or bike.